AcademySoftwareFoundation/OpenColorIO/docs/installation.rst

     $ mkdir /tmp/ociobuild
     $ cd /tmp/ociobuild

-Next step is to run cmake, which looks for things such as the compiler required arguments, optional requirements like Python, Nuke, OpenImageIO etc
+Next step is to run cmake, which looks for things such as the compiler's required arguments, optional requirements like Python, Nuke, OpenImageIO etc

 As we want to install OCIO to a custom location (instead of the default ``/usr/local``), we will run cmake with